Inside the Courtroom Grilling of Exiled NYT Editor James Bennet

 Bennet agreed, admitting that he did not personally conduct research for the editorial himself—nor did he view the map in question until after it was published.

-“I was relying on [ex-editorial board member] Elizabeth [Williamson]’s description [of the map] in the piece,” Bennet, who was wearing a dark suit and striped tie, told the socially distanced eight-person jurors.
+“I was relying on [ex-editorial board member] Elizabeth [Williamson]’s description [of the map] in the piece,” Bennet, who was wearing a dark suit and striped tie, told the socially distanced eight-person jury.

-Vogt, however, admitted during opening statements on Thursday that the trial represented something of a longshot, since Palin is a prominent public figure, and therefore faces a higher burden of proof than any regular citizen accusing a publication of defamation.

-Axelrod went on to argue that Palin did not suffer any harm as a result of the Times piece, since she has made a career out of paid speeches and TV appearances, including a stint on The Masked Singer in 2020.

 Williamson, the Times reporter who was once an editorial board member, testified last week that she wrote the first draft of the piece before Bennet added the language at the crux of the lawsuit.
 Recounting to jurors how the editorial error was made, Williamson insisted that the piece was about “the overheated political rhetoric and the demonization of one’s opponents by both parties” and not a specific person.

+He explained that while he originally starting drafting a note at the top of the editorial for Williamson to review, he was concerned about the looming deadline for the print paper—and “began to just edit the piece myself.”

+Palin's lawyers also questioned Bennet on his education history, noting that he went to a “prestigious college preparatory school” in Washington D.C. before attending Yale University.
+In a moment of levity during otherwise contentious questioning, U.S. District Court Judge Jed Rakoff interrupted Palin’s lawyers to note a humorous error in the court reporter’s quick typing: “Jail university” to describe Bennet's ivy league alma mater.

-The trial represents something of an auspicious return to the public eye for Bennet, who once was a darling of the media class after shuffling between gigs as top editor at The Atlantic and opinion editor at Times.
+The trial represents a return to the public eye for Bennet, who once was a darling of the media class after shuffling between gigs as top editor at The Atlantic and opinion editor at Times.
 Prior to the coronavirus pandemic, he was even rumored to be in the long-term running for the top editing job at the paper.

 But in June 2020, Bennet resigned from the Times amid outrage over an op-ed published in the newspaper by right-wing Sen. Tom Cotton.
 In the piece, titled “Send in the Troops,” the Republican urged the deployment of federal military forces into American cities to suppress nationwide protests against police brutality.